sugaryourcoffee/circlus/doc/design-notes.md

 # Circlus
-Circlus (Latin for group, convention, community) is a web application to organize groups, members and events.
+Circlus (Latin for group, convention, organization) is a web application to organize groups, members and events.
 Circlus provides following functions

 * Add a Group
-* Add a Community, where a community is for example a family
+* Add an organization, where a organization is for example a family
-* Add Members to a Community and to Groups
+* Add Members to a organization and to Groups
 * Create Events associated to a Group
 * Assign Members to an Event.
 Members can also register for an Event
 * Show events in an events calendar